-'11.2 The Contracting Authority shall be able to ensure that its data remains at rest and in transit in the territory of the European Economic Area.
+^{&#}x27;11.2 The Contracting Authority shall be able to ensure that its data remains at rest and in transit in the territory of the European Economic Area.
 The Contracting Authority may provide exceptions where the Contractor can document that adequate measures to protect the confidentiality of the data (e.g. encryption, etc.) are implemented.
 The Contractor must document the protective measures in writing.
 Such exceptions must be documented in the Contracting Authority's SLA and their usage agreed upon between the parties.

-11.3 Services not in relation with the Contracting Authority's data (e.g. maintenance of the platforms, support) can be performed outside the European Economic Area.
+^{11.3} Services not in relation with the Contracting Authority's data (e.g. maintenance of the platforms, support) can be performed outside the European Economic Area.
 The list of these services must be documented in the Contracting Authority's SLA'.

-- EDOC#1180310-v1, Direct Contract 2020-9906, Annex III Contractors tender, 'Azure Data Residency and Protection' provides on page 5 definitions for the following data categories as established by Microsoft: - '• Customer data is all data that customers provide to Microsoft to manage on customer's behalf through customer's use of Microsoft online services. - Customer content is a subset of customer data and includes, for example, the content stored in a customer's Azure Storage account. - Personal data means any information associated with a specific natural person, e.g., names and contact information of customer's end users.
-However, personal data could also include data that is not customer data, such as user ID that Azure can generate and assign to each user such personal data is considered pseudonymous because it cannot identify an individual on its own. - Support and consulting data mean all data provided by customer to Microsoft to obtain Support or Professional Services'. - The relevant clauses provide that:
+52 EDOC#1180310-v1, Direct Contract 2020-9906, Annex III - Contractors tender, 'Azure Data Residency and Protection' provides on page 5 definitions for the following data categories as established by Microsoft:

+^{&#}x27;• Customer data is all data that customers provide to Microsoft to manage on customer's behalf through customer's use of Microsoft online services.

+[•] Personal data means any information associated with a specific natural person, e.g., names and contact information of customer's end users.
+However, personal data could also include data that is not customer data, such as user ID that Azure can generate and assign to each user - such personal data is considered pseudonymous because it cannot identify an individual on its own.

+[•] Support and consulting data mean all data provided by customer to Microsoft to obtain Support or Professional Services'.